 Light Reading Material, Rippetoe-Style… again!

-That’s right, I stole this from last years guide because it’s worth mentioning every year!
+That’s right!!!
+I stole this from last year’s guide because it’s worth mentioning every year!
 I’m always recommending Starting Strength by Mark Rippetoe.
-I think it’s an amazing book not only for novice lifters who want to learn proper execution of the major barbell lifts and get on an easy to follow, linear program that all but guarantees immediate gains, but also for experienced lifters who want to get educated on the physics and mechanics of these lifts.
+I think it’s an amazing book not only for novice lifters who want to learn proper execution of the major barbell lifts and get on an easy to follow, linear program that all but guarantees immediate gains, but also for experienced lifters who want to educate themselves on the physics and mechanics of these lifts.
 Everyone should own a copy of this book.

 “Practical Programming for Strength Training 3rd Edition addresses the topic of Training.
 It details the mechanics of the process, from the basic physiology of adaptation to the specific programs that apply these principles to novice, intermediate, and advanced lifters.”

-I highly recommend both of these books.
-They both have perfect 5-star reviews on Amazon, and for the size of them and the amount of information they contain, they are a steal at only $20 each.
+I highly recommend both of these; they both have perfect 5-star reviews on Amazon, and for the size of them and the amount of information they contain, they are a steal at only $20 each.
 Everyone should own these two books.
 Even if you don’t care for Mark, he’ll teach you a thing or two.

 Vulcan Slim Fit Wall Mounted Rig